Bethieieio/DDs_Diner/README.md

 ![image](assets/readme_assets/delete-review-admin.png)

 ### HTML VALIDATION
-I used [W3C](https://validator.w3.org/) to check my HTML.
-The following things are what it found:

 - Homepage / Base Page
 1. Firstly I forgot to add the langauge attribute to the head.
 I added this